pedestal/pedestal-docs/documentation/service-routing.md

     - an interceptor

-    - a function that returns an interceptor and is marked with metadata ^{:interceptor-fn true}
+    - a function that returns an interceptor and is marked with metadata ^{:interceptorfn true}

 - a vector containing the following: